 The winery Vicari is located in Morro d'Alba with 55 acres of vineyards.
 They mostly grow Lacrima and Verdicchio, with a little of Sangiovese, Montepulciano and Moscato.

 These hilly areas, just 12 miles from the coast at the furthest point, are positively affected by the Adriatic influences and are included in the temperate oceanic climate zone, particularly suitable for viticulture.

-Leave a comment, we really appreciate your opinion.
+We really appreciate your opinion.